IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 Restrictions when using Silent Shooting mode

-- Silent Shooting can only be selected when the Mode dial is set to P/A/S/M.
+- Silent Shooting can only be selected when the shooting mode is set to P/A/S/M (or P/A/S/M/AUTO on the ILCE-1).

 - The following functions can't be used: